Chemical potential in active systems: predicting phase equilibrium from bulk equations of state?: Methods and Formulation

 We now assume that the system is only inhomogeneous in the $z$-direction, due to either an external potential $V_e(z)$ or due to coexistence of two phases separated by an interface parallel to the $xy$-plane.
 Without loss of generality, we consider a large, but finite system by setting $V_e(\pm \infty)=\infty$, such that $\rho(z \rightarrow \pm \infty)=0$.
-From Eq. (\ref{flux}), we find that the particle flux in the $z$-direction is given by
+From Eq.~(\ref{flux}), we find that the particle flux in the $z$-direction is given by

+When divided by $\beta D_t$, we interpret Eq.~(\ref{continuity}) as a continuum force balance rather than at the microscopic level, which requires averaging over bins that contain enough colloids for the continuum picture to hold.
+In the following sections this is achieved by having bins that are very elongated in the direction(s) perpendicular to the $z$-direction.

-The term $v_0m_z(z,t)$ in Eq. (\ref{continuity}), divided by $-\beta D_t$, has previously been interpreted as a contribution to the divergence of the stress tensor, which has led to a debate on pressure being a state function or not in active systems~\cite{cates,brady,speck2016ideal}.
+The term $(\beta D_t)^{-1}v_0m_z(z,t)$ has previously been interpreted as a contribution to the divergence of the stress tensor, which has led to a debate on pressure being a state function or not in active systems~\cite{cates,brady,speck2016ideal}.
 Here, however, we take another point of view, and regard this term as an activity-induced body force

 that is exerted on the active particles by the solvent \cite{brady,jeroen}.
 This allows us to define the so-called swim potential